It’s challenging for people to change their framework when their paychecks or mental state or reputations depend on it not changing.

 It was demonstrated that increased aging occurred as a result of lack of gonadotropin-releasing hormone and that increased lifespan resulted from its provision during aging.
 In this manner:

-- The aging of the hypothalamus, which leads to
+- Aging of the hypothalamus, which leads to

 - Aging elsewhere in the body.